pauldotyu/azure-virtual-desktop-terraform/README.md

 ## Ansible Setup

-The `site.yml` [Ansible Playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) found in this repo relies on a few variables needed to connect to your VM, install the RDSAgent software for registering it as a AVD Session Host, and performing a domain join.
-Rather then saving credentials to the repo (which is never a good thing), we'll use `ansible-vault` to encrypt contents leveraging [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+The `site.yml` [Ansible Playbook][ansplaybook] found in this repo relies on a few variables needed to connect to your VM, install the RDSAgent software for registering it as a AVD Session Host, and performing a domain join.
+Rather then saving credentials to the repo (which is never a good thing), we'll use `ansible-vault` to encrypt contents leveraging [Ansible Vault][ansvault].
 The encrypted vault will be commited to the repo as `secrets.yml`.

 > NOTE: `secrets.yml` file in this repo contains info specific to my deployment so you'll need to overwrite it with your own.